- If the SD card is not detected in Windows 10, this is probably caused by a problematic driver.

-If you also are experiencing problems with your SD Card or SD Card reader not being recognized in Windows 8 or Windows 8.1, here are the steps that you need to follow:
+If you also are experiencing problems with your SD Card or SD Card reader not being recognized in Windows 10, below are the steps that you need to follow.

-Not being able to access your SD card can be a big problem, and in this article we’ll show you how to fix the following issues:
+If you can’t read the SD card in Windows 10 can be a big problem, and in this article, we’ll show you how to fix the following issues:

 - SD card not showing up Windows 10 – According to users, it seems that their SD card isn’t showing up in Windows 10 at all.
 This can be an annoying problem, but you should be able to fix it using the solutions from this article.